DanielStoelzner/Metz-Mecablitz-Firmware-Updater-and-DFU-Files/README.md

 As of May 2026, all you need to update your flash is `mecablitzinstall.exe`.
 This executable will extract the updater to `C:\mecablitz` by default.
 From there, simply run `mecablitz.exe` and follow the instructions.

-When the server hosting the *.dfu files is taken offline then this updater will no longer work.
-In that case you can install the update by using the `dfu-util` CLI (`C:\mecablitz\dfu-util\dfu-util.exe`) and the *.dfu file from this repository that corresponds with your flash model.
+When the server hosting the *.dfu files is taken offline, this updater will no longer work.
+In that case, you can install the update by using the `dfu-util` CLI (`C:\mecablitz\dfu-util\dfu-util.exe`) and the *.dfu file from this repository that corresponds to your flash model.

 # Additional Content